rootCircle/docFiller/README.md

 4. Test your changes to make sure they work as expected.
 5. Submit a pull request to the original repository and explain the changes you made.

+I would recommend `web-ext` for development in Firefox, it significantly decrease development times.
+Devs can install it using `npm install --global web-ext`.

 ## License:

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).